The 2017 Competition

 Business and Impact Advisors: Serving as an advisor for Fish 2.0 is a great way to learn about businesses in the seafood sector while sharing your expertise.
 Advising is done virtually, and the time commitment is minimal.
 Previous advisors have found Fish 2.0 to be highly rewarding and fun, and they’ve made long-lasting connections (we have their testimonials!).
 This year’s system allowed advisors to post a short description of their expertise and interests, and competitors were able to “bid” on the advisor(s) they most want to speak with, thereby ensuring you are paired with ventures that value your input and feedback.

 The Finals and Prizes

-The Fish 2.0 Innovation Forum & Finals will be held November 7–8, 2017, at Stanford University.
-Fish 2.0 finalists in each track will come together, socialize, talk shop, and pitch their businesses to dozens of interested investors.
-Winners will receive either a cash prize or the invaluable ICX “Industry Connection” prize, which is being offered for the first time by industry sponsors to competitors in the Fish 2.0 network.
+The Fish 2.0 Innovation Forum & Finals was held November 7–8, 2017, at Stanford University.
+Fish 2.0 finalists in each track came together, socialized, talked shop, and pitched their businesses to dozens of interested investors.
+Winners received either a cash prize or the invaluable ICX “Industry Connection” prize, which is being offered for the first time by industry sponsors to competitors in the Fish 2.0 network.